SSH Certificate Authentication

 The will tell the Desktop App to correctly set up the entry in the end user’s SSH config file to also use the SSHCert.

-7. Connect via the Banyan Desktop App
+7. Connect via the desktop app

 Now, when the end user clicks “Activate”, the Desktop App will add an entry to SSH config file located in ~/.ssh/config so connections will use both the TrustCert and SSHCert.